glslang/setup-masm/README.md

 ## Inputs

 - `vs-version`: The version of Visual Studio to use.
-Defaults to 'latest'.
+Defaults to `'latest'`.
 - `vs-prerelease`: Whether to include prerelease versions of Visual Studio.
-Defaults to 'false'.
+Defaults to `'false'`.
+- `vs-architecture`: By default the action will use the x64 architecture for MASM, but it is possible to target the x86 versions instead.
+Valid input values are `'x64'` and `'x86'`.
+Note that the success of these will rely on the runner OS.
+Defaults to `'x64'`.

 ## Outputs